The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 This pub is in a great location for walkers and cyclists on the southern most stretch of the island.
 With good food and a relaxed atmosphere be sure to pop in.
 There's a large outside seating area for warmer months.
 Dogs are welcome.

-A difficult beach to reach and great care should be taken.
-Steps down the side of the verticle chime were re-installed however they didn't last long and are now very dangerous.
-It is not advised to use them however people still do!
+Situated at the bottom of a steep ravine, this beach is popular with anglers looking to fish for mackerel and bass.
+Access is via steps carved into the cliff and a rope so great care should be taken!
 It is possible to walk from Atherfield about two miles up the coast.
 Good for fossil hunting but watch the tide.
 Dogs are allowed and there is no lifeguard cover.

 Come here for the quintessential cream tea holiday, with thatched rooftops and picnics on the village green.
 There are plenty of tearooms to sample homemade cakes or have a tipple in the tiny cider shop, before walking off the treats in this picturesque location.